-Students are assigned to various clinical laboratories to become familiar with laboratory operation and organization, gain insight into how clinical laboratory practitioners relate to the medical team and community, gain experience in dealing with patients and performing laboratory procedures.
-Acceptance into second year of MLT Program required.
-Prerequisite: MLT 271.
+Students are assigned to various clinical laboratories to become familiar with their organization and operation.
+Students also gain insight into how the clinical laboratory practitioner relates to the entire medical team and to the community.
+Students gain experience in dealing with patients and in performing procedures required of a laboratory technician.
+Prerequisite: Acceptance into the second year of the MLT Program.
+Audit available.

 Addendum to Course Description

 Course is designed to allow students to develop the skills, knowledge, and attitude required to function in a professional manner in the clinical laboratory setting.
 Includes basic procedures for safety, specimen processing, laboratory information systems and record keeping, use and maintenance of instruments/equipment, and quality assurance within each subject area of blood bank, chemistry, coagulation, hematology, microbiology, urinalysis, and phlebotomy.
 Campus Laboratory and Student Laboratory exercises are also included in this course.

 - Performs routine clinical laboratory tasks in an accurate, timely and professional manner.